adwait1-g/adwait1-g.github.io/_posts/REBESeries/2019-11-10-understanding-the-loader-part1-how-does-an-executable-get-loaded-to-memory.md

 We saw how an executable's segments get mapped.
 Every dynamically linked executable would have used functions from various shared libraries.
 So, there are objects our executable depends on.

-So, the helper program should first make list of all these dependencies and then start loading each of the dependent libraries.
+So, the helper program should first finds out the dependencies of an object and then starts loading them.

 The following is the gdb-backtrace of loading ```libc.so```.